-The aim of PSHE at Meridian is for our students to acquire the knowledge, understanding and skills they need to manage their lives now and in the future.
+The aim of PSHE at Meridian is for our students to acquire the knowledge, understanding and skills they need to manage their lives now and in the future within the world they live in.

-Our tutor time programme supports a regularly weekly focus on PSHE related topics.
+Our tutor time programme further supports a regularly weekly focus on PSHE related topics.
 We utilise the award-winning platform Votes for Schools which enables Meridian students to further develop their oracy skills and have a voice on the issues that affect them most.
-The weekly Tuesday debate topics explore SMSC, British Values and Prevent; students’ votes are collated and combined to a national vote the results of which are shared with a number of organisations and relevant government departments.
+The weekly Tuesday debate topics explore SMSC, British Values and Prevent; students’ votes are collated and combined to a national vote; the results of which are shared with a number of organisations and relevant government departments.
+Futher information on Votes for Schools including the topics we have covered this academic year can be found on the Tutor Time section of this website.

 Why does PSHE as a subject matter?